eoinkelly/notes/http-apis/json-api/json-api.md

 * within a relationship object
 * within a resource object

-but they always have the sa
+but they always have the same form:

 * self
 * related
-* paginaation
+* pagination

 There are two formas of an individual "link" object